shah-zeb-naveed/credit-risk-prediction/README.md

 # credit-risk-prediction
-Credit Risk Prediction using Regularized Logistic Regression
+Credit Risk Prediction using Regularized Logistic Regression in R